rosa1-maker/The-news/README.md

 ## Prerequisites
 <p>You need the following to start working on the project on your local computer:</p>

-<p>A computer running on either Windows, MacOS or Ubuntu operating system installed with the following:</p>
 -Python version 3.6
 -Flask
 -Pip